 Description

-The Scientific Exercise Quiz determines the health of your current exercise routine along with the calories you burn in relation to your unique genetic body composition per cardio and resistance exercise using the latest science-based MET numbers.
+The Scientific Exercise Quiz determines the health of your current exercise routine along with the calories you burn in relation to your unique genetic body composition – muscles, skinny fat, and regular fat — as per cardio and resistance exercises using the latest science-based MET numbers.

 Exercise Intensity